At a Glance

 ✨Tip Number 1

-Familiarise yourself with the latest technologies in HV electrical systems and power generation.
-Being knowledgeable about diesel engines, gas turbines, and transformers will help you stand out during discussions with potential employers.
+Familiarise yourself with the latest trends and technologies in high voltage electrical systems.
+Being knowledgeable about current advancements can help you stand out during discussions with potential employers.

 ✨Tip Number 2

 Network with professionals in the energy sector, especially those who have experience in HV projects.
-Attend industry events or join relevant online forums to connect with others and gain insights that could be beneficial during your application process.
+Attend industry events or join relevant online forums to connect with others and gain insights that could be beneficial during interviews.

 ✨Tip Number 3